Release Date: September 23, 2010

 Bioengineering Technology (UB CAT) to study a graphene coating process for medical devices.
 The UB CAT announced the award in July.
 The funding builds on $14,000 the company received from the UB CAT this spring for the project.
 National Grid is awarding another $25,000 through the UB School of Engineering and Applied Sciences and the UB CAT.
 The UB CAT, located in UB's New York State Center of Excellence in Bioinformatics and Life Sciences, is one of 15 Centers for Advanced Technology at universities across New York State that receive annual funding from the New York State Foundation for Science, Technology and Innovation (NYSTAR).

-Graphene Devices, launched last year, now has three
+Graphene Devices, launched last year, now has three full-time

 employees: CEO Robert Anstey; a chemical engineer; and a battery materials engineer.
 The company is looking to hire a chief scientist and a product manager.